naimsej/academic-theme/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am a senior at Georgia Tech University majoring in Economics.
-My coursework includes areas in mathematics, statistics, economics, and computer science.
+I am a graduate in Economics from Georgia Tech University.
+My coursework included areas in mathematics, statistics, economics, and computer science.
 On top of my coursework, I am always looking for new opportunities to learn more about methods and technologies used in data science.

-Outside of class, I enjoy writing music, playing the guitar, and playing tennis.
+Outside of academics, I enjoy writing music, playing the guitar, and playing tennis.
 I am always excited to talk to anyone interested about my projects or my hobbies so don’t hesitate to contact me here or on LinkedIn!